sakaiproject/sakai/lti/docs/sakai_lti_provider.md

 You should also see a warning message in the `catalina.out` file:

-WARN http-8080-Processor25 org.sakaiproject.blti.ProviderServlet - LTI
+WARN http-8080-Processor25 org.sakaiproject.lti.ProviderServlet - LTI
 Provider is Disabled IP=0:0:0:0:0:0:0:1%0

 These two indicate that the LTI Tool Provider is properly disabled in